 Distant relatives seem to be named after different fruits, such as Aunt and Uncle Orange.

 In "Bridle Gossip", when Applejack is shrunk, Spike dubs her "Appletini".
+(Both names are kinds of alcoholic drinks.)

 Seems to be a pattern with most (though not quite all) Earth Ponies; Pinkie hails from the Pie family, though makes her living with the Cakes; two of Equestria's founders were Chancellor Puddinghead and her secretary Smart Cookie; even Rose and Daisy could arguably count, since ponies have been seen multiple times eating flowers.